Palette-Labs-Inc/registry/rfcs/00010-remote-procedure-calls.md

 ## Proposal, NSDL Endpoints
 The HTTP request path starts with `/nrpc/`, followed by an [RDSID](./00009-namespace-identifiers.md).
 Paths must always be top-level, not below a prefix.
 The RDSID maps to the `id` field in the associated [NSDL](./00005-schema-definition-language.md#at-identifier) document.

 NSDL schema files support types of "query" (HTTP GET) and "mutation" (HTTP POST).
-Following HTTP REST semantics, queries (GET) are cacheable and should not mutate resource state.
-Mutations are not cacheable and may mutate state.

 **NRPC Notes:**
 - NSDL `params` map to HTTP URL "query parameters".
 Only certain NSDL types can be included in params, as specified by the `params` type.